 - Cost Baseline: This is created by estimating your costs against the general time period that your project will take place.
 Your cost baseline is ultimately what you’ll use to compare your performance, usually illustrated on an S-curve.

 - Control Threshold: Just as you set your baseline, your cost threshold is the highest or lowest spend your project is allowed to go.
 Anything above or below that is deemed unacceptable in terms of cost management.

 - Level of Precision: This unit of measurement will show how steep your cost estimates will be rounded down or up.
 Your level of precision will additionally be defined by the scope and total size of your project.

-- Earned Value Measurement: This equation helps project managers to better measure the amount of work that has already been performed on said project as accurately as possible.
+- Earned Value Measurement: The earned value equation helps project managers to better measure the amount of work that has already been performed on said project as accurately as possible.

 - Three-Point Estimation: Using this formula, you’ll get three figures.
 The first would be your best guess (BG) on the amount of work an activity would take if it was performed 100 times.
 The second would be your pessimistic (P) estimate, which is how long the project would take and how much it would cost if all the negative risks occurred.
 And your third is your optimistic (O) estimate if all of the positive risks occurred.